-Learn the easiest way ever to hand sew Cub Scout patches and badges onto uniforms.
+Learn the easiest way ever to hand sew on patches and badges for the Cub Scout uniforms.
 This sewing technique for attaching patches is super quick!

 When your kids join Cub Scouts for the first time, there are lots of things that you as a new Cub Scout parent need to figure out.
 One of the most important is to get their unform ready for the first meeting.

 If your Scout Shop is like mine, the employees are super helpful when you go in to buy your child's uniform.
 They'll show you which badges and patches you need to get started.